-Police last night denied that they used live bullets against anti-government protesters after one of them was shot and went into critical injury.
+Police last night denied that they used live bullets against anti-government protesters after one of them was shot and ended up in critical condition.

-The Metropolitan Police Bureau on Monday night issued a statement saying that they did not use live bullets to control the protesters, only rubber bullets.
-One of the viral videos on Thursday showed a police officer lurking around the Dindaeng Police Station before shooting at the protesters.
+The Metropolitan Police Bureau issued a statement saying that its officers used only rubber bullets to control the protesters.
+In one video from Thursday, a police officer was seen lurking around the Din Daeng Police Station before firing in the direction of protesters.

-One of the victims, whose name is yet to be identified, was shot in the back of the neck and was later taken to Rajavithi Hospital.
-Rumors about the man’s death were rife last night before the hospital director, Somkiat Lalitwongsa, quashed it, saying that the man did not die but was under critical injury.
+One of the victims, whose has not yet been identified, was shot in the back of the neck and later taken to Rajavithi Hospital.
+Rumors about the man’s death were rife last night before the hospital director, Somkiat Lalitwongsa, quashed said he had no died but was in critical condition.

-Yet, #PoliceKillPeople has become a trending hashtag online since last night with netizens calling on the police to be held accountable.
+#PoliceKillPeople has become a trending hashtag online since last night with people calling on the police to be held accountable.
 Human rights activists cited United Nations guidelines specifying that less-lethal weapons such as rubber bullets should not be used to target the head, face or neck.

-Col. Ratthachai Sriwichai, chief of Din Daeng Police Station, said his team would investigate the shooting.
+Col. Ratthachai Sriwichai, chief of Din Daeng police, said his team would investigate the shooting.